dave-vazquez/hacker-news/README.md

 > ...It's not the ideal public API, but it's the one we could release in the time we had.
 While awkward, it's possible to implement most of HN using it.
 > &mdash; <cite>[Hacker News API ReadMe](https://github.com/HackerNews/API).</cite>

-It's now October of 2020, and the HackerNews API, is still just as "awkward" to work with as it was in it's inception.
+It's now October of 2020, and the HackerNews API is still just as "awkward" to work with as it was in its inception.
 For developers seeking to integrate this API into their projects, it presents a number of technical challenges for which I'll go into a bit more detail.

-But, for those who don't mind a bit of a challenge, working with the Hacker News API to create a React-based clone provides an opportunity to flex some creative, front-end, problem-solving skills.
+But, for those who don't mind a bit of a challenge, working with the Hacker News API to create a React-based clone provides an opportunity to flex some creative front-end, problem-solving skills.

 ### An Awkward API